keeganpaleshi/RMTest/readme.txt

 - `sample_volume_l` – volume of the assay sample in liters.

 Events collected during the baseline period are counted in the Po‑214 and Po‑218 windows.
-The count rates are converted to Bq/m³ via `cps_to_bq(rate, volume_liters=monitor_volume_l)` and scaled by detection efficiency.
-This baseline activity is then subtracted from the assay result after applying the ratio `sample_volume_l/monitor_volume_l`.
+The counts are converted directly into a decay rate in Bq by dividing by the baseline live time and detection efficiency.
+This rate is scaled by the dilution factor `monitor_volume_l / (monitor_volume_l + sample_volume_l)` before being subtracted from the fitted radon decay rate of the assay.

 Example snippet: